 It's also a great base to explore attractions in The Dales, Bradford or Leeds, so has excellent accommodation options for all travellers.

 Haworth has ample car parking for most occasions, though it does get busy at peak times for special events.
 Please park responsibly away from residential houses and and we suggest using the council-run car park next to the Bronte Parsonage Museum (not the private one nearby).
-This has toilets and is ideal for the top of Main Street and for exploring the moors.
+It has toilets and is ideal for the museum, the top of Main Street and for exploring the moors.
 Other public toilets are available at the bottom of Main Street in Central Park.

 There are ATMs (cash machines) at the Spa shop (no fees) at the lower end of the village, near the railway station as well as inside the Kings Arms pub (fees apply) at the top of Main Street.